Table of Contents

 - Efficacy of UGFNA is improved by the presence of a cytopathologist onsite, decreasing the overall inadequacy rate from 9.3% to 6% (Br J Radiol 2014;87:20130571)

-- Complications and contraindications: Same as conventional FNA
+- Complications and contraindications: same as conventional FNA

 - Image each thyroid lobe in the transverse and longitudinal planes to determine the overall appearance and locate nodules

-- After completing ultrasonic assessment of the thyroid, relocate the position and measure size of suspicious nodules
+- After completing ultrasonic assessment of the thyroid, relocate the position and measure size of the suspicious nodules

-- Approaches to UGFNA relative to the transducer beam (azimuthal plane)
+- Approaches to UGFNA relative to the transducer beam (azimuthal plane):

 - For each approach, orient the needle with the bevel tip up to create the greatest reflection

-- Parallel approach "in beam"
+- Parallel approach (in beam):

-- Advantage: entire length of needle seen
+- Advantage: entire length of needle can be seen

-- Perpendicular approach "out of beam"
+- Perpendicular approach (out of beam):

-- Advantage: desirable due to anatomy in some locations
+- Advantage: desirable, due to anatomy in some locations

-- Needle based sample collection techniques
+- Needle based sample collection techniques:

-- With aspiration / suction
+- With aspiration / suction:

 - 27 or 25G needle attached to a 10 cc syringe (with or without extension tubing) withdrawn so that 1 - 2 cc of negative pressure induces aspiration

-- Without aspiration / nonsuction
+- Without aspiration / nonsuction:

-- 27 or 25G needle (with or without stylet, may attach open syringe) is introduced into nodule and capillary action causes uptake of cellular material into the needle
+- 27 or 25G needle (with or without stylet; may attach open syringe) is introduced into nodule and capillary action causes uptake of cellular material into the needle

-- With aspiration / suction
+- With aspiration / suction:

 - Sample preparation: same as for palpation guided FNA